 Seeing as how it’s just a big stick, there is no reason to pay more than $25 for a bō.
 Martial arts suppliers make their money off of catering to the vanity of the tournament scene, and a bō that sells for more than $25 is a surefire sign of flashy junk designed to impress judges; not to crack heads.
 Likewise, the budget-minded can just use the handle to a rake, shovel, etc. Cost does not imply quality.

-There are many performers on the karate tournament scene who use special lightweight staves that are easier to spin quickly, since they are more concerned with performing fancy twirls to please others than they are with developing a rugged character or self-defense skills.
+We prefer to use bō with slightly-tapered ends, since they offer more powerful thrusts and an improved moment of inertia.
+However, a perfectly-straight bō is not “wrong.”
+Only using a competition bō is wrong.
+Many performers on the karate tournament scene use special lightweight staves which are easier to spin quickly, since they are more concerned with pleasing others with fancy twirls than they are with developing a rugged character or self-defense skills.
 These competition (or “toothpick”) bō are tapered over their entire length, from a 1” (~25 mm) center diameter to a ½” (~13 mm) diameter ends.
 Toothpick bō are too flimsy to be used in training or self-defense.
-To illustrate this point to our students, we once snuck up behind our colleague, Mr. Heath, and started beating him with a toothpick bō.
+To illustrate this point to our students, we once snuck up behind our colleague, Mr. Heath, and started savagely beating him with a toothpick bō.
 Not only was Mr. Heath completely uninjured, he wasn’t even angry -- just confused.

 Likewise, a bō should be one, solid piece.
 Many competition bō come in sections that screw together like pool cues -- and this screw will loosen a little with each swing.
 Though they are easier to transport, these screw-together staves will only screw you over in self-defense.